Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Power System Model and Cost-based Stackelberg Game

 Let ${{\bm{Q}}_L} = [Q_1,\cdots,Q_K] \in \mathbb R^K$ denote the $K$-dimensional real vector that represents the \textit{reactive power setpoints} at the load buses.
 Using (\ref{eq:Q_cirt_c5}), the \textit{voltage instability index} of the system is defined as

-The $k^{\text{th}}$ entry of the matrix-vector product ${\bm{Q}}_{cirt}^{ - 1}{{\bm{Q}}_L}$ captures the stability stress on load $k$, with $||\cdot||_\infty$ identifying the maximally stressed node.
+which is easily computable and accounts for the structure of the entire grid topology.
+The $k^{\text{th}}$ entry of the matrix-vector product ${\bm{Q}}_{crit}^{ - 1}{{\bm{Q}}_L}$ captures the stability stress on load $k$, with $||\cdot||_\infty$ identifying the maximally stressed node.
 According to Theorem 1 in \cite{simpson2016voltage}, the power flow equation will have a unique, stable solution if $\Delta<1$.
 Equivalently, $\Delta\geq1$ indicates that at least one load bus in the model $i$ is overly stressed and can be responsible for a voltage collapse.
 We refer to $1-\Delta$ as the \textit{voltage stability margin} \cite{van2007voltage}.
 The larger the value of $\Delta$, the narrower the stability margin is and the closer the power system is to a voltage collapse.
 Finally, let ${{\bm{Q}}_L^{n}}$ denote the system's \textit{nominal reactive power setpoint vector}.
-Then the \textit{nominal voltage stability index} ${\Delta^{n}}$ is computed as the value of $\Delta$ (\ref{eq:delta_c5}) using ${{\bm{Q}}_L^{n}}$.
+Then the \textit{nominal voltage instability index} ${\Delta^{n}}$ is computed as the value of $\Delta$ (\ref{eq:delta_c5}) using ${{\bm{Q}}_L^{n}}$.

 As proven in \cite[Supp.
 6]{simpson2016voltage} and \cite{an2020stackelberg}, the voltage instability index $\Delta$ increases as the reactive power demands of the loads grow.
-The attacker can increase the reactive power demands at appropriately chosen load buses by adding an incremental vector ${{\bm{q}}_a} = [q_a^1,\cdots,q_a^K] \in \mathbb R^K$ to ${{\bm{Q}}_L^{n}}$, thus driving ${\Delta}$ towards 1.
+The attacker can attempt to increase the reactive power demands at the load buses by breaking into the loads and adding an incremental vector

+to ${{\bm{Q}}_L^{n}}$, thus driving ${\Delta}$ towards 1.
 Moreover, the attacker can make such load attacks covert by designing the entries of ${{\bm{q}}_a}$ small enough that they maintain the load bus voltages to be within their usual allowable range of 0.9 per unit (pu) to 1.1 pu while sill pushing ${\Delta}$ towards 1.
-To prepare for possible future attacks, the operator, or the defender, can switch on pre-installed voltage control devices, such as shunt capacitors and power electronic converters, to compensate for the potential increase in consumption in advance \cite{mondal2020power}.
-In reality, not all of the load buses have control devices installed.
-Denote the set of $N$ load buses that have control devices installed as
+As the attack is at the device level rather than at the system level, the state estimator placed at the local substation might be unable to detect it.
+To prepare for possible future attacks, the operator, or the defender, can switch on pre-installed voltage control devices, such as shunt capacitors and power electronic converters, to compensate for the potential increase in consumption in advance.
+We assume generators provide reactive power support as usual to maintain power balance, but extra support required to compensate for the attacks is provided by the control devices installed at a set of the load buses denoted $\mathscr{L}_{ctrl}=\{l_n: n=\{1,\cdots, N\}\}$, where $l_n$ is the load bus index and $N \leq K$.
+Thus, the $K$-dimensional RPC vector for all loads can be denoted as